Resolve Go dependencies with minimal version selection

-Sourcegraph recently open sourced our browser extensions, but before we could, I needed to remove a transitive dependency on our private icons NPM package that contains licensed assets.
+Sourcegraph recently open sourced our browser extensions, but before we could, I needed to remove a transitive Go dependency on our private icons NPM package that contains licensed assets.

 Codeintellify provides hovertooltips on code.
 Both our web app and our browser extensions depend on it.

 The task of removing codeintellify's dependency on our private icons repository was straightforward because it was only using a single loading spinner.
 All I needed to do was create a NPM package for our open source loading spinner, update codeintellify to use the new package, and finally update the browser extension to depend on the lastest version of codeintellify: 3.6.0

 Renovate Bot noticed that there was a new version of codeintellify so it helpfully created a pull request to update our main repository to codeintellify 3.6.0.

 After CI passed, another engineer merged the pull request.
 Soon thereafter, our end-to-end tests (that only run on master after deploying to our staging environment) started failing because hover tooltips, a core feature of Sourcegraph, were broken.